Arosian-Stagg/TF2-Binds/README.md

 //Fully Charged Chat Announcements

 EVERYTIME YOU SWAP TO MEDIC FOR THE FIRST TIME IT WILL THINK YOU HAVE STOCK UBER, SO WHEN YOU WANT TO USE A CERTIN UBER, USE THE LOADOUT SWAPPER FOR QUICK EASE AND RIGHT VOICE CHAT.

 THE GAME WILL THINK THAT

 LOADOUT A = Uber

 LOADOUT B = Kritz

 LOADOUT C = VAC

-shift = announce to chat that you have uber.
-Will change for each loadout.

 [ = switches to stock uber and announces your switch to your team.